WHAT IS BRUXISM?

 The recommended treatment is a discharge splint to wear at night.
 It is a custom-made mouth guard.
 It is intended to keep the jaw in a more relaxed position, prevent the teeth from rubbing against each other and protect the joint.

-In addition to treating the symptoms, you have to learn to relax, dedicating some time during the day to rest the muscles of the jaw, teeth and tongue by massaging the area.
+In addition to treating the symptoms, you have to learn relaxation techniques, dedicating some time during the day to rest the muscles of the jaw, teeth and tongue by massaging the area.

 Some hard foods such as nuts or candies should be avoided, and not take too large bites that force us to open our jaw excessively.
 Chewing gum or biting your nails is not recommended.